 Through my work I tell the story of my life in South Africa.
 I carve wooden totems and panels, incorporating wire, beads and found objects.

 Most days I spend carving in the shade of the veranda with the sound of Purple Crested Turacos calling in the treetops and the stream rushing by on the other side of the garden wall.
 Monkeys often bound from roof to roof and peek over the edge to see what I’m doing.
 This is my happy place.
 I smile a lot while working.
-It is my meditation and has been particularly therapeutic during these strange times.”
+It is my meditation and it is particularly therapeutic during strange and stressful times.”